Developer Guide - 2.3.1.1

 Parsing a Coordinate From a String

 from a provided string.
-The parser will return false

-with a bool
+will return a bool

 string s = "34X 551586mE 8921410mN"; //UTM Coordinate